ChristophHu/ChristophHu/README.md

 ### ngx-resizeable (update Angular 19.0.0)
 <a href="https://github.com/christophhu/ngx-resizeable"><img align="right" src="https://github.com/ChristophHu/ChristophHu/blob/main/assets/img/ngx-resizeable.png" width="260" alt="ngx-resizeable" /></a>
 This repository is a demo application built with Angular 19, showcasing a resizable component.
 The component is built with Angular CDK and allows the user to resize the component by dragging the corners.
 The component uses a library called `ngx-resizable` which is a wrapper around the Angular CDK.
-The library also is available on npmjs.com and can be installed.
+The library is built with Angular 19 and published at [npmjs](https://www.npmjs.com/package/@christophhu/ngx-resizeable).

 ### ngx-drag-n-drop (update Angular 19.0.0)
 <a href="https://github.com/christophhu/ngx-drag-n-drop"><img align="right" src="https://github.com/ChristophHu/ChristophHu/blob/main/assets/img/ngx-drag-n-drop.png" width="260" alt="ngx-drag-n-drop" /></a>